szesex/FE-Civil-Exam-Calculator/README.md

-The FE-Civil-Exam-Calculator formula and data base on fe-handbook-10-4
+The FE-Civil-Exam-Calculator formula and data base on NCEES publishes 10-4 version of FE Reference Handbook fe-handbook

 And using Python A highly sophisticated GPT tailored for Python programmers.
 Optimized for GPT-4o. ：Nicholas Barker https://chatgpt.com/g/g-cKXjWStaE-python